w3f/Grants-Program/applications/SubIdentity.md

 | 3. | Implement UI for search and list view | Build UI with Vue.js |
 | 4. | Implement UI for detailed identity view| Build UI with Vue.js |

-### Milestone 2 - Offline mode and enable direct interaction
+### Milestone 2 - Offline mode and performance improvement

 - **Estimated Duration:** 1 month
 - **FTE:**  3
 - **Costs:** 16500 DAI

  A user can query identities from Polkadot, Kusama or provide his own node endpoint.
-It is possible to directly interact with the underlying account by sending tokens to it.
-The application can be hosted on IPFS.
+The application can be hosted on IPFS and a backend is developed in order to improve performance.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |